Frequently Asked Questions

 We’ve got both contact and non-contact versions of the game for girls to join in on.

 In the U6s to U12s, the game has been developed for both girls and boys to play tackle rugby league in mixed teams.
+And now we have girls tackle for U16s.
 Games are played on Saturdays.

 Plus there is Girls League Tag, which is hugely popular for girls to play on Sundays.
 We’ve got teams from U7s to Opens.

 Are there any discounts on rego fees for families?